mds-agenturgruppe/pimprint-core-bundle/doc/01_Getting_Started/02_Project_Service.md

 }
 ```

-After implementing the rendering and Command creation the generated process in InDesign can be started by selecting the desired publication and clicking on the _Start Generation_ button.
+After implementing the rendering and Command creation, the generated process in InDesign can be started by selecting the desired publication and clicking on the _Start Generation_ button.

 ![Plugin - Getting Started Publication selected](../img/plugin-getting_started_publication_seleted.png)